eli-wood-dev/Jellyfin-Install-Docs/README.md

 - Create a user that you will use to access Jellyfin
 - Select `Add Media Library`
-- Choose the content type of the media library, i.e. Movies, Music, Books
+- Choose the content type of the media library, e.g. Movies, Music, Books
 - Choose the name for your media library
-- Press the `+` Button next to the `Folders` tag
+- Press the `+`bButton next to the `Folders` tag
 - Select the filepath to your media (this should be on an external media like a usb hard drive)

+> you can also use network shares as the path for your media

 - Select `OK`
 - Select `Next`
 - Choose your Language and Country